wwendyc/wanderland/README.md

 <br/>

 <div align="center">
-Experience a winter wonderland no matter where you are.
+Experience a winter wonderland wherever you are.
 A webVR app built with A-Frame and React/Preact.
 </div>